marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 another environment that doesn't use zsh due to invalid syntax errors.

 This diminishes my ability to write good portable scripts.

-Part of this is skill-issue on my side (everything is!) as we know every bash script should be POSIX compliant (joking, not even bash is POSIX compliant), but nonetheless, for newcomers like I once was, picking up the shell the looked the most "cool" was part of a factor for picking up a shell.
+Part of this is skill-issue on my side (everything is!) as we know every bash script should be POSIX compliant (joking, not even bash is POSIX compliant), but nonetheless, for newcomers like I once was, picking up the shell that looked the most "cool" was part of a factor for picking up a shell.

 This type of problem is more pronounced for me because I have several bash scripts that I created overtime with zsh scripting not even knowing I was using